Benzinga's Favorite Real Estate Investment Offerings

 Crowdfunding draws relatively small amounts of funds from many investors to create a large pool of capital that can be used to finance a number of projects.
 In exchange, investors can receive stock, equity or debt stakes.
 Crowdfunding is an efficient way for companies to raise capital and offers unique opportunities for investor returns.

 Crowdfunding has many different types of regulations.
 Regulation CF is just one, and while limiting, it can be helpful to those working in real estate.
+So, when you uncover a real estate crowdfunding platform, you need to know how they’re required to manage their real estate deals.
+Moreover, you need to know how these companies are required to handle real estate investors.

 What is the JOBS Act?